toarnabtrainer/Oracle_Notes/Join_Operations.md

 <pre>
 -- 2. Non-Equi Join
--- A join which contains an operator other than equal to '=' in the joins condition. select * from employee e, department d where e.deptno > d.deptno;
+-- A join which contains an operator other than equal to '=' in the join condition. select * from employee e, department d where e.deptno > d.deptno;
 -- Or
 select * from employee e join department d on(e.deptno > d.deptno);